 There are a couple of reasons for Saturday being worse.
 The first is locals, who disproportionately visit on Saturday when they have time off from work or school.
 This is pretty easy and straightforward, and also explains why Magic Kingdom has tended to have its longest hours of the week on Saturdays.
 Those longer hours, in turn, induce more demand and result in more tourists also heading to Magic Kingdom all-day on Saturday, or Park Hopping there in the evening.

-Most of the year, Magic Kingdom is a good pick Tuesday through Thursday.
+Outside of party season, Magic Kingdom is a great pick Wednesday through Thursday.
 The best day of the week in Magic Kingdom from an objective perspective is Wednesday.
 This is true even following the debut of Extended Evening Hours in Magic Kingdom, which have not noticeably moved the needle on daytime crowds thus far.

 Magic Kingdom can be more challenging when it’s busy, but it’s still possible to have a satisfying and productive day in the park.
 We’d recommend buying Genie+ in Magic Kingdom, or at least using Early Entry.
 Follow our 1-Day Magic Kingdom Itinerary if you want to beat the crowds without either.